mab2400/EncryptedMessenger/README.txt

 To run the programs:
-1) sudo ./setup.sh
+1) ./setup.sh
-2) In another window, ./client
+2) In another window, valgrind ./client

 ========= Or equivalently (setup.sh does most of this for you) =======